-In accordance with FASB ASC 958-605, Revenue Recognition, contributed services are recognized when received if such services (a) create or enhance non-financial assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not donated.
+Contributed services are recognized when received if such services (a) create or enhance non-financial assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not donated.
 Contributed services from donors which qualify for recognition are included in revenue and are offset by equal amounts included in expense in the statements of activities.